Signal Tinnitus Support

 Signal Tinnitus Support came into being in 2014, when we became the only charity providing a dedicated tinnitus support service in Shropshire.

 Signal work with the Shrewsbury and Telford Hospital (SaTH) NHS Trust’s Audiology department and the British Tinnitus Association to provide specialist tinnitus support across the county.
 The service is managed by member of staff, alongside a group of trained volunteers planning and delivering the support.

-What is tinnitus?
+What is Tinnitus?

-Tinnitus is a condition where sounds are heard inside a person’s head where no external source is present.
-These sounds can take on many different forms: some people experience a ringing, others a whistling a rushing or a banging sound.
-Some even report hearing music playing.
+Tinnitus is the term for the sensation of hearing a sound in the absence of any external sound.
+These sounds can take on many different forms: some people experience a ringing, others a whistling a rushing.

-One in ten people experiences tinnitus of some kind.
+One in every eight people will experience tinnitus of some kind in their lifetime.
 For many people it is mild and may even not be noticeable except in quiet environments.
-However, for about 5% of the population tinnitus can be extremely distracting and make it difficult to lead a normal life, to work and to enjoy the company of others.
+However, for about 5% of the population tinnitus can be extremely distracting and make it difficult to lead a normal life, to work and to enjoy the company of others or a banging sound.
+Some even report hearing music playing.